 Please send your resume in two formats (.pdf and MS Word .doc) to email address: firstname.lastname@example.org with the subject "Resume Book."

 CarEEr Wiki is the internal EE job and event board.
 Each internship and full-time position that comes through EE is posted and stored here.
 Students must sign in to the Wiki with their UNI and Password, and are encouraged to check the posting board regularly.
-Click here to see for a PDF of some posts from 2014-2015.
+Click to see for a PDF of some posts from 2014-2015.
 Click here to see for a PDF of some posts from 2016-2017 Placement.